amrata67/amrata67/README.md

 ## Hi there 👋

 My name is Amrata Raykar.
 I am a graduate student in Computer Science at University at Buffalo and a software engineer with avid interest in Algorithms, Data Structures and Databases.
-I have 2 years of professional work experience at Informatica Business Solutions, working on Data Integration using Informatica cloud and Master Data Management, which involved me in complete Software Development Life Cycle.
+I have 2 years of professional work experience at Informatica Business Solutions, working on data integration on Informatica cloud and Master Data Management, which involved me in complete Software Development Life Cycle.

 I come with a solid programming expertise in JAVA, Python, C, Object Oriented Designs/methodologies.
 Enthusiastic team player, a fast learner with creative problem solving and great communication skills.